City Baking Guide

 Winter

-Indoor heating can dry dough quickly; small hydration support often improves final crumb and shelf life.
+Indoor heating dries dough fast, so small hydration support and covered rests often improve crumb and shelf life before you need bigger formula changes.

 Spring

 Day-to-day weather shifts can alter flour absorption.
-Adjust liquid by feel, not memory.
+Adjust liquid by feel, not memory, especially in cookies and quick breads.

 Summer

 Warm kitchens accelerate fermentation.
-Watch dough volume and temperature, not just the timer.
+Watch dough volume and temperature, not just the timer, especially for sourdough and sandwich loaves.

 Fall

-Dense seasonal batters need earlier center checks to avoid underbaked middles.
+Dense seasonal batters need earlier center checks so the crust does not outrun the middle.

 Baking Classes in Albuquerque, New Mexico